 - WordPress install tools for easy setup.

-- WordPress support team that include a team of WordPress experts to assist your in your hosting service.
+- The WordPress customer support team includes a team of WordPress experts to assist you. with your hosting service.

 - A hosting solution aimed at getting great load times for WordPress websites.